rdmolony/rdmolony.github.io/_posts/2021-10-17-presenting-fuguesql-at-budapestbi.md

 At the time I was helping the project to improve its tutorials & documentation, so maintainers Kevin & Han Wang gave me the opportunity to pitch in on an upcoming presentation.
 Kevin & Han were a joy to work with during that brief stint.

 At the time I felt that `Fugue` was freeing up a lot of complexity in the `Python` data space by providing a unified interface to computing libraries/frameworks & wanted to spread the word.
-Just write SQL or `Python` & `Fugue` handles running it on `Spark/Dask/DuckDB` etc.  It was really very liberating.
+Just write `SQL` or `Python` & `Fugue` handles running it on `Spark/Dask/DuckDB` etc.  It was really very liberating.

+I felt a little bit of an imposter presenting a `FugueSQL` tutorial having not really used `FugueSQL` myself in any great depth!

 I drifted from the project as my focus shifted more towards web development.